Create

 Container templates

-To make use of the container templates, select a template from the
+provides container templates.
+To make use of them, select a template from the

 top-hand dropdown menu and click Get.
 This will populate all form fields

-entered will be overwritten.
-The prefix [Site-wide] or [Project-wide]
+will be overwritten.
+The prefix [Site-wide] or [Project-wide] indicates

-indicates whether this template is either a site-wide or a project-wide
+whether this template is either a site-wide or a project-wide template.
+By

 Environment